Thumbnail image

 The two customers in Kubernetes would frequently run into gunicorn Worker Timeout errors, causing their applications to block and fail regularly.
 Their developers spent a bit of time investigating but, as often happens with this issue, the logs had no helpful information.
 They came to us to help discover what the problem was.

 Each customer was following the documentated gunicorn suggestion for number of workers - (2 x $num_cores) + 1.
 This is a sensible place to start, especially considering the docs make the claim that you only need 4-12 workers to handle hundreds of thousands of requests per second.
 Our customers are startups and were receiving a maximum of 400-500 requests per second, so in theory even a single worker should be able to meet their traffic needs.
+Note, however, that the documentation does not recommend setting your worker count based on projected traffic.

 The gunicorn FAQ has a section on why workers are silently killed.
 Here, it suggests that when you have workers that are killed without logs, it’s due to the OS-level OOM killer.
 At first we dismissed this as the root cause because our monitoring showed we almost never used more than 50% of the available memory in a given container.
 However, upon further investigation, we couldn’t find any other reason for workers silently dying.